Trump criticizes rush to condemn Saudi Arabia over Khashoggi

-In an interview with The Associated Press, Trump compared the case of Khashoggi, who Turkish officials have said was murdered in the Saudis' Istanbul consulate, to the allegations of sexual assault leveled against Supreme Court Justice Brett Kavanaugh during his confirmation hearing.
+In an interview with The Associated Press on Tuesday, Trump compared the case of Khashoggi, who Turkish officials have said was murdered in the Saudis' Istanbul consulate, to the allegations of sexual assault leveled against Supreme Court Justice Brett Kavanaugh during his confirmation hearing.

 "I think we have to find out what happened first," Trump said.
 "Here we go again with, you know, you're guilty until proven innocent.
 I don't like that.
 We just went through that with Justice Kavanaugh and he was innocent all the way as far as I'm concerned."